What's Up with My Cat's Bad Breath?

-Because our pets may not understand the reason for the dental cleaning and are not quite able to open their mouths and say ‘Ahhhh,’ this procedure is done while they are under anesthesia.
-An oral exam is the first step in the procedure, for, with the feisty feline asleep, a veterinarian is able to open her mouth and look for signs of more profound inflammation, ulcers, lumps, and foreign objects.
-This, combined with full mouth radiographs (just like what is performed at a human dentist), can help your vet choose the best treatment plan for your cat.
+Because your cat isn’t able to open their mouth and say ‘ahhhh,’ this procedure is done while under anesthesia.
+While your cat is asleep, the vet can open the mouth and look for signs of more profound inflammation, ulcers, lumps and foreign objects.
+Your vet may also perform a full mouth radiograph (just like what is performed at a human dentist).
 The next step is to use an ultrasonic scaler to clean off any existing plaque.
 This is followed by polishing the teeth using a fine paste.

-Once the plaque is off (or before, if you started as a kitten), prevention is the next step.
-Just as they recommend in human dentistry, the ideal treatment plan is to brush your cat’s teeth daily.
-Not all of our cats are likely to permit that, and the veterinary community understands.
-A number of other items exist on the market, from dental chews and treats to mouth sprays and water additive.
-Care must be taken when introducing an additive to a cat’s water, and while many of the products are very effective, it can be essential to discuss these options with your veterinarian first.
-They will often direct you to products in the pet store labeled with the seal of the Veterinary Oral Health Council, or VOHC.
+Make sure you talk to your vet first before trying these products.
+They will likely direct you to products in the pet store labeled with the seal of the Veterinary Oral Health Council, or VOHC.
 Products with this seal help with the reduction of plaque growth and the development of strong teeth and gums.
-Almost all dry kibble diets lack this seal, for recent studies show that kibble does not have the positive effect on plaque growth as was once thought.
+Almost all dry kibble diets lack this seal and recent studies show that kibble does not have the positive effect on plaque growth that it was once thought to have.